 When a patient comes out of back surgery and experiences significant pain or if the post-surgical outcome is less than satisfactory, a physician will likely treat a patient for PLS.
 This often involves lab work and/or radiological imaging in order to properly identify possible irregularities where the lamina were removed.
 A mental health screen will also likely be administered in order to rule out psychosocial causes.

 Depending on the individual, different treatment plans will be made in order to maximize relief.
 One treatment option is opioid medication, which can be effective, but can also have undesirable side-effects.
 Spinal cord stimulation is also often used in order to disrupt pain signals and replace them with a tingling sensation.
 Finally, adhesiolysis, the disconnection of fibrotic scar tissue after surgery, either by mechanical means or with chemical injections, is an option.

 Although post-laminectomy syndrome can be long-lasting and can significantly interfere with an individual's lifestyle, proper treatment can provide reasonable pain management.

-For more information on how Omega Interventional Pain can help treat your post laminectomy pain syndrome, please contact us at 801-261-4988 or fill out our contact form.
+For more information on how Omega Interventional Pain can help treat your post laminectomy pain syndrome, please contact us at 801-261-4988.